In a first, China knocks U.S. from top spot in global patent race

 “It is working, and intellectual property is certainly part of that strategy.
 I would put it down to that broad movement towards becoming a higher-value economy,” he said.

-According to the WIPO data, China’s Huawei Technologies [HWT.UL], the world’s biggest maker of telecoms equipment, was the top corporate patent filer for the third consecutive year.
+According to the WIPO data, China’s Huawei Technologies , the world’s biggest maker of telecoms equipment, was the top corporate patent filer for the third consecutive year.

 The United States has called on countries to ban Huawei equipment from new mobile phone networks, arguing that its technology could be used by China for spying.
 Huawei denies that its technology poses a security risk.